Best Of The Immigration Web: News Curation And Commentary

 The handwriting was on the wall a few weeks weeks ago, when it was announced the president was thinking about delaying executive action to defer deportations of non-violent and non-criminal undocumented immigrants.

-For more, continue here: Executive Action Put On Hold: Immigration Delay Or Political Deception?
+Find out more here: Executive Action Put On Hold: Immigration Delay Or Political Deception?

 Imagine this scenario.